pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 3. Set up action

-   In this step, you need to find a table in your TiDB Cloud cluster.
-And create a new one if it is not exist.
+   In this step, you need to specify a table in your TiDB Cloud cluster to store the event data.
+If you do not already have a table, you can create one through this step.

    Choose the project and cluster from drop-down list.
 Then you will see the connection information of the database.